siana-systems/docker-cubeai-cpu/README.md

     * create a simlink in ~/docker-keras-cpu/cubeai to your installed X-Cube-AI version, typically under:  ~/STM32Cube/Repository/Packs/STMicroelectronics/X-Cube-AI/<M.m.b>

 ### building the image
-Edit the Makefile to change the version#
+Don't forget to edit the Makefile to change the version#

 Open a terminal into your ~/docker-cubeai-cpu and run:
 ```console
  foo@bar: ~/docker-cubeai-cpu$ make build